andrewcooke/id3img/README.md

   1. Clone this git repo.

-  2. If you want, you can use the `setupenv.sh` script to create a virtualenv environment.
+  2. If you want, you can use the `setup-env.sh` script to create a virtualenv environment.
 Alternatively, make sure that you have the [Stagger](https://code.google.com/p/stagger/) library installed (perhaps by doing `sudo easy_install stagger`).